roboraptor/esphome-FilHumClimate/README.md

 ESPHome Filament Dryer Dehumidifier Thermostat Climate control

 Hi, this is a project for controlling heater and fan element for drying fillaments for 3D printer.
+For now, switching between climate modes and temperature control is done by HomeAssistant.

 Used Hardware:
 - ESP 8266